zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

 NOTE:
 1. Sort by start time as well as __end__ time - O(nlogn)
 2. __Take/Add__ next available color from a LinkedList - O(1)
+3. Assign the next available color to a job when it overlaps with all previously scheduled jobs.
+4. Assign the color ready for reuse to a job when the current job starts later than the finished one.

 ---